Khushibhansali/Interactive-Lab-Hub/Lab 4/README.md

 Once executed the script will render the camera output, press 'q' to stop video and record a sound through the microphone which will be played back by specificing the audio output.

 ---
 The video is rendered locally on the pi.
 For wizarding interactions and prototyping it can be necessary to stream the video to another device such as your laptop.
-A wizard, observing the user and acting as a computer vision algorithm, can then trigger interactions remotley, such as we did in the tinkerbelle lab.
+A wizard, observing the user and acting as a computer vision algorithm, can then trigger interactions remotely, such as we did in the tinkerbelle lab.

 The following resources are good starts on how to stream video:
 * [OpenCV – Stream video to web browser/HTML page](https://pyimagesearch.com/2019/09/02/opencv-stream-video-to-web-browser-html-page/)